lkrsova/lkrsova.github.io/_posts/2021-05-05-playing-with-adobexd-witcher-interface.md

 Recently, I run into a YouTube tutorial by <a href="https://www.youtube.com/channel/UCAbq1eKey19tt-FfaIO1RMA">Dansky</a> in which he explains step-by-step how to make a basic introductory game interface selecting a character to play as.

 Using tutorials from Dansky and <a href="https://twitter.com/pingdani">Dani Beaumont</a> from Adobe, I designed and prototyped an alternative version of Witcher 3: Wild Hunt as if it was a game where you can choose between Geralt and Ciri to play their respective story.

+<center><iframe width="720" height="405" src="https://xd.adobe.com/embed/4917e1e6-bf6f-43db-9869-b40bb0d5a19a-1c44/" frameborder="0" allowfullscreen></iframe></center>
+Use X, O, and arrow keys (left and right) accordingly to navigate through the prototype.
+Click for bigger version.

 I am not saying that <a href="https://en.cdprojektred.com/">CD Projekt RED</a> should make a game like this but...
-We can only hope that, as they announced they started working on Witcher 4, maybe there will be something like this in the Witcher universe soon?
+We can only hope, as they announced they started working on Witcher 4, there will be something like this in the Witcher universe soon?

 <img src="/assets/img/adobe-xd-fun-stuff.PNG">
 Prototyping and wiring is my favorite part of working with Adobe XD

-So, without further ado, if you want to try my very very basic prototype, here it is.
-Use X, O, and arrow keys (left and right) accordingly to navigate through the prototype.
-It's not much but it's an honest work and first attempt to tame the beast of the game UI design.
-Have fun!

-<center><iframe width="720" height="405" src="https://xd.adobe.com/embed/4917e1e6-bf6f-43db-9869-b40bb0d5a19a-1c44/" frameborder="0" allowfullscreen></iframe></center>
-Click for bigger version.

-P.S.
-In this prototype you can only choose to play as Ciri.